 3. Lunch traditions in Italy

 So, what to eat in Italy for lunch?
 Lunch in Italy is always something lighter.
 The Italian food habits for lunch are somewhat different than in other countries.
 Compared to Hungarian food culture, where lunch is the largest meal of the day!
 In Hungary, you have soup, a second course, and dessert.
 In Italy, that’s not happening at lunchtime!
 The reason for this Italian food habit might also be that lunchtime in the hot months is really hot, and if you have something heavy, you’ll fall asleep, or feel sick afterward.

-Here you’re always having something light, like pasta with pesto, a salad (as my favorite Caprese salad), or a panino, but NOT pizza and NOT 3 courses of dishes!
+Here you’re always having something light, like pasta with pesto, a salad (as my favorite Caprese salad), or a panino, but NOT pizza!
 The only time when lunch is actually a big thing is an Italian Sunday family lunch maybe, but not during the week!
 Never!
 If you’re looking for Italian-inspired lighter recipes, you can check the green pasta sauce, Carbonara, or the gramigna alla salsiccia as well!

 5. The best, Italian aperitivo – Aperitivo in Italy is my favorite